home-assistant/home-assistant.io/source/_components/lupusec.markdown

 logo: lupusec.jpg
 ha_category: Hub
 ha_release: 0.81
-ha_iot_class: "Cloud Push"
+ha_iot_class: "Local Push"
 ---

-The `lupusec` component allow the user to integrate their Lupusec alarm control panel and ultimately all connected sensors and other devices.
-For more information about the Lupus Electronics security system please visit their [website](https://www.lupus-electronics.de).
+The `Lupusec` component allow the user to integrate their Lupusec alarm control panel and ultimately all connected sensors and other devices.
+For more information about the LUPUS-Electronics security system please visit their [website](https://www.lupus-electronics.de).

 The following devices are supported by the underlying `lupupy` python library and integrated into hass.